Montandalar/forks-modpack/README.md

 ## Q&A
 Q: Why are some of these mods using such old versions?

 A: The mods are used on a popular public server, so any newer versions have to be tested before they are added, to make sure they don't break anything.
-Not testing has had serious consequences like the [Great train service breakdowns](https://wiki.linux-forks.de/mediawiki/index.php/Great_train_service_breakdown).
+Not testing has had serious consequences like the Great train service breakdowns, wherein all advtrains were lost.
 Sometimes the reason is that the mod author has broken something, so if the mod is going to be updated it has to be done as a fork and cherry-picking patches from upstream.
 Sometimes the philosophy of newer versions just doesn't agree; this is the reason `basic_materials` is avoided in this modpack.

 There are some other questions and answers for specific mods below.